 Periodontal disease is a condition that affects the gums.
-The first stage of periodontal disease is known as gingivitis, and it is completely reversible at this particular stage.
+The first stage of periodontal disease is known as gingivitis, and with proper care it is completely reversible at this stage.
 Over time, the infection continues to degrade the gums, causing small pockets to form around each tooth.
-Bacteria and debris is allowed to get into these pockets, furthering the infection and progression of the disease.
-Without adequate treatment, periodontal disease can cause tooth loss and bone loss.
+Bacteria and debris can become trapped in these pockets, further contributing the infection and progression of the disease.
+Without adequate treatment, periodontal disease can cause tooth and bone loss.

 Why is treatment necessary for Periodontal Disease?

-In its early stages, minimal treatment is needed and can help to prevent spread of the disease as well as repair damage that has already been done.
-If treatment is not provided, tooth loss and bone loss can occur.
+In its early stages, minimal treatment is needed.
+Treating periodontal disease early can help to prevent spread of the disease, as well as repair damage that has already been done.
+If treatment is not provided, tooth and bone loss can occur.
 In fact, periodontal disease is the number one cause of tooth loss.
-Treatment can prevent you from losing your teeth and can improve the look of your smile.
+Treatment can help you keep your teeth, and can give you a healthier looking smile.

 How do you know you have Periodontal Disease?

 During your routine checkup appointments, we’ll check your gums for signs of periodontal disease.
-We do this by measuring the gum pockets around each tooth and looking for signs of redness and inflammation.
+We do this by measuring and examining the gum pockets around each tooth to look for signs of redness and inflammation.
 Some of the most common signs of periodontal disease include:

 - Bleeding gums